Your business already has the potential talent you need for automation—if you take the right approach to upskilling.

 The World Economic Forum confirms that the future of work will require equipping staff with new skills and fostering workplace flexibility.

 And according to ManPowerGroup, executives are on board.
-The organization's 2019 report on the impact of automation on the future of work found that 76% of U.S. companies plan to upskill their workforce by 2020.
+The organization's 2019 report on the impact of automation on the future of work found that 76% of U.S. companies plan to upskill their workforce.

 By 2025, Amazon plans to have upskilled about a third of its U.S. workforce through its own education initiatives like Amazon Technical Academy and Machine Learning University.
 While supporting employees through digital transformation is a $700 million investment, the company believes that leveraging its current workforce—especially in a competitive job market—will pay off.